|

 Rockefeller, as wrote in his standard diplomatic style.
 The December 9th letter from

-Rockefeller to Gibbons, and his key Roswell aide Skip Johns, read in part:
+Rockefeller to Gibbons, and his key Roswell aide Skip Johns, read in part: Thank you again for being so generous

 with your time in discussing our areas of mutual interest and concern. . .
 I was delighted

 to see that we share this openness to a new paradigm.
+We will continue to explore our interest

 in extraterrestrial intelligence . . .
 We continue to believe that the Presidents